Expressing and Storing Breastmilk

 You can take the milk you have stored in the fridge and feed it straight away to your baby – some are more than happy to drink it cold.

-When heating your breast milk – never use a microwave to heat up or defrost the milk.
-I can cause a change in the composition of the milk and can also create hotspots in the milk which can burn your baby’s mouth.
+When warming your breast milk – never use a microwave to heat up or defrost the milk it can cause a change in the composition of the milk and can also create hotspots in the milk which can burn your baby’s mouth.

 Once your baby has finished with the milk you should dispose of any extra after an hour of the feeding.

-Expressing by hand does have its advantages, allowing you to encourage the milk to flow from a certain part of the breast.
-This may help in situations where your ducts have become blocked, for example.
+Expressing by hand encourages the milk to flow from a certain part of the breast.
+This may help in situations where your ducts have become blocked and you wish to increase your supply.
+It is good breast care to do this after feeding or expressing.

-When expressing by hand, you should hold a sterilised bottle or container below your breast to catch the milk as it flows.
+When expressing by hand, you should hold a sterilised bottle or container below your breast to catch the milk as it flows, or into your pumpset.

 As recommended by the NHS: